Prethermalization without temperature: Distinguishing between prethermal and MBL TCs

-{\bf Distinguishing between prethermal and MBL TCs---} For realistic experiments with a lifetime limited by extrinsic factors, it may often be the case that prethermal time window is longer than the experimental lifetime.
-Thus, the question naturally arises on how to distinguish a prethermal DTC from a bona fide (MBL-localised) infinitely long-lived one, and also how to distinguish between prethermal $U(1)$ DTCs (this work) and prethermal DTCs relying on SSB (Ref.~\cite{else_prethermal_2017}).
+For realistic experiments with a lifetime limited by extrinsic factors, it may often be the case that prethermal time window is longer than the experimental lifetime.
+Thus, the question naturally arises on how to distinguish a prethermal DTC from a bona fide (MBL-localised) infinitely long-lived one, and also how to distinguish between prethermal $U(1)$ DTCs (this work) and prethermal SSB DTCs relying on spontaneous symmetry breaking (Ref.~\cite{else_prethermal_2017}).
+Indeed, all three DTC experiments thus far (on trapped ions, diamond NV centers and NMR spins) nominally observe very similar experimental signatures, but for apparently different reasons.

 To achieve this goal, we avail ourselves of the fundamentally distinct origin of the respective longevities.
 While the emergence of locally conserved quantities -- the l-bits -- underpin MBL~\cite{Huse14, Serbyn13cons, Imbrie2016}, the prethermal $U(1)$ DTC only offers a global conservation law which is not in conflict with local spin diffusion.
-The prethermal SSB DTC relies on yet a distinct mechanism which requires low-temperature initial states.
+The prethermal SSB DTC relies on yet a distinct mechanism which requires low-temperature initial states and spontaneous symmetry breaking.

 The crispest way to distinguish between these mechanisms is by considering a variety of different initial states and measuring \emph{local} spin autocorrelators in the $z$ basis.
 If we start with a random infinite temperature product state of $z$ spins in the $\Sztot=0$ sector, only an MBL DTC will display oscillations in local autocorrelators $\langle \sigma_i^z(nT) \sigma_i^z\rangle$.
 These states are too high in temperature for prethermal SSB DTCs, and they have $\Sztot = 0$ leading to zero net magnetization density for the $U(1)$ DTC.
-Fig.~\ref{fig:nmr-participation} displays a simulation of both local and global infinite temperature spin autocorrelators in the $z$-basis for the NMR model.
+Fig.~\ref{fig:nmr-ztot} displays a simulation of both local and global infinite temperature spin autocorrelators in the $z$-basis for the NMR model.
 In all settings displayed, we find that the local version decays much more quickly than the approximately symmetry-protected global one, while such a decay is precluded for the MBL version.

 Finally, to distinguish between prethermal $U(1)$ TCs and prethermal SSB TCs, one should start with initial states with $\Sztot = 0$, but still at a low temperature with respect to $\Heff$ (say states with a single domain wall in the center of the chain).
 Local autocorrelators in the $U(1)$ TC will thermalize within the $\Sztot=0$ sector, showing no net magnetization and zero amplitude of oscillations.
 On the other hand, the prethermal SSB DTC will show oscillations in local correlators starting from such states, with occasional ``phase slips" at late times due to slow coarsening dynamics of domain walls.